dakep/gaselect/cran-comments.md

-This release fixes the warnings generated on r-devel-linux-x86_64-debian-gcc and r-devel-linux-x86_64-debian-clang related to deprecated
+This release fixes the warnings generated on r-devel-linux-x86_64-debian-gcc and r-devel-linux-x86_64-debian-clang related to deprecated C++ features.
-C++ features.
+Thanks to Kurt Hornik for alerting me to these warnings.

 ## Test environments